-Sezim provides a variety of services including a 24 hour hot lines, consultations with medical and legal professionals, a shelter with a holistic reintegration and rehabilitation programme, educational programmes and Sezim regularly works with the media at the regional and national level addressing the fields of gender right, domestic violence and now Ala Kachuu.
-Also in 2000 new branches of the centre Sezim were established in the town of Sokuluk and Kant of the Chui region thus reaching out to more people in need of help.
+Sezim provides a variety of services including a 24-hour hotlines, consultations with medical and legal professionals, a shelter with a holistic reintegration and rehabilitation programme and educational programmes.
+Sezim regularly works with the media at the regional and national level addressing the fields of gender rights, domestic violence and now Ala Kachuu.
+In 2000, new branches of the centre were established in the town of Sokuluk and Kant of the Chui region thus reaching out to more people in need of help.

 Macha’s story has been widely publicised in the media and she has also found herself reuniting with her brother whom she had not seen since early childhood.
-Together with her brother, Macha has participated on a national talk show ‘Minority Report’ and has told her story to help others who find themselves in similar situations.
+Together with her brother, Macha has participated on a national talk show - ‘Minority Report’ - and has told her story to help others who find themselves in similar situations.

 Arabella was kidnapped whilst studying at university and found herself forced into marriage.
 Within two weeks of her marriage her ‘husband’ began to physically and emotionally abuse her with beatings, insults and emotional torture.
 For three years Arabella lived in isolation and like a slave where any form of disobedience to her husband resulted in violent punishments.
 After the many beatings, Arabella finally went into hospital where professionals identified her as a victim of forced marriage.

-It’s incredibly important for Restless Beings supporters to understand the effects of Ala Kachuu and through Sezim we have been able to collect vital information about the women YOU help.
+It’s incredibly important for Restless Beings supporters to understand the effects of Ala Kachuu and, through Sezim, we have been able to collect vital information about the women YOU help.
 Vital medical, psychological, educational and social forms of support are provided to all the women at Sezim.
 Sezim also helps women that have been victims of domestic violence by placing them in their Transit House; a house for women who have successfully completed the rehabilitation and reintegration program at the shelter.
 In many cases women do not have anywhere to go as many families will not accept them thus the Transit House is a safe place for women and children to continue with their lives.
 The cases above reveal the type of assistance that is provided to women that have endured various forms of violence whilst also revealing the very positive steps they have taken to have a better life for themselves and their children.